 In assessing applications, UBC recognizes the legitimate impact that leaves (e.g., maternity leave, leave due to illness) can have on a candidate’s record of research achievement.
 These leaves will be taken into careful consideration during the assessment process.

-UBC welcomes and encourages applications from persons with disabilities.
+UBC welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for all candidates taking part in all aspects of the selection process.
-To make a confidential request for accommodations, please contact Ciara English, Faculty Relations Support, at email@example.com.
+To confidentially request accommodations, please contact the Department Head, Steve Wilton, at firstname.lastname@example.org.

 All applications must be submitted online at https://apply.ece.ubc.ca.
 Applicants should submit:

 - a cover letter describing suitability for the position;

 - a research statement describing current research, research goals, and a description of how theresearch would contribute to the Healthy, Equitable, Adaptable Cities and Communitiescluster;

 - a teaching statement describing courses taught, teaching interests, and other educationalactivities;

 - a diversity statement, addressing how you have been contributing to a diverse, equitable, andinclusive academic environment, and will continue to do so at UBC;

 - a 100-word summary, suitable for a non-specialist audience, outlining the nature and purposeof the research; and